UNINETTSigma2/documentation/jobs/submitting.md

 ## Jobs

-There are two ways of starting jobs with Slurm; either interactively with `srun` or as a job script with `sbatch`.

-Interactive jobs are a good way to test your setup before you put it into a script or to work with interactive applications like MATLAB or python.
-You immediately see the results and can check if all parts behave as you expected.
+It is possible to run commands interactively on the cluster, which can be a good way to test your commands, or work with interactive applications like MATLAB.
 See [interactive](interactive_jobs.md) for more details.

-To run a computations on the cluster, you submit a [job script](job_scripts.md) into a _job queue_, and the job is started when one or more suitable _compute nodes_ are available.
+However, the normal way to run a computation on the cluster, is to submit a [job script](job_scripts.md) into a _job queue_, and the job is started when one or more suitable _compute nodes_ are available.

 Job scripts are submitted with the [sbatch](https://slurm.schedmd.com/sbatch.html) command: